 The Wallington estate covers 20 square miles so if you love a good walk, you've come to the right place.
 The walks on offer are varied and depend on whether you are heading to the House and Grounds or looking for a trip out onto the wider estate.
 All of the walks will take you through fields of livestock, depending on the time of year.
 You can read about how to keep safe when walking through livestock here.

-Take a stroll though the woods and along by the River Wansbeck on the popular circular river walk.
-Look out for traces of Wallington's industrial past along the river bank and keep your eyes peeled for wildlife - red squirrels, otters and white-clawed crayfish all call the Wansbeck valley home.
+Walks accessed from the House and Grounds are the River walk and the Farm walk.
+Take a stroll through the woods, past ponds and through the walled garden on the popular circular river walk.
+Look out for traces of Wallington's industrial past along the Wansbeck river bank and keep your eyes peeled for wildlife - red squirrels, otters and white-clawed crayfish all call the Wansbeck valley home.

 If you fancy a good leg stretch, you can walk across open moorland and around the shores of Fontburn Reservoir on the Greenleighton Moor walk.
 Look out for the wild orchids, rare fossils and ancient cup and ring marks on this challenging walk past some of the oldest archaeology on the Wallington estate.

 Full route details can be found below.
 Enjoy your walk